 When you die, Inheritance Tax is charged at 40% on the value of your estate that exceeds £325,000 (£650,000 for people who are married, in a civil partnership or widowed).

-So if you think yours will liable for the tax you should start making plans now to protect your wealth from the taxman and give more to the people you love.
+So, if you think your estate will liable for tax, you should start making plans now to protect your wealth from the taxman and give more to the people you love.

 One way is to make gifts of your money before you die (up to £3,000 per year).
-Leaving 10% of your estate to charity can also reduce your tax bill to 36%.
+Leaving 10% or more of your estate to charity can also reduce your tax bill to 36%.

 9. Know your Capital Gains Tax rights

 Capital Gains Tax (CGT) is payable on the profits made from selling assets like property (not your main home) and investments.

 You don’t have to pay if your gains are under your tax-free allowance.
 In 2019/20, the capital gains you can get tax-free is £12,000.